camunda/camunda-docs/docs/components/connectors/introduction.md

 ## Connectors A-Z

 Ready to start using Connectors in your processes?
-Explore our extensive library of prebuilt Camunda 8 SaaS and [Self-Managed](/self-managed/connectors-deployment/install-and-start.md) Connectors.
+Explore our library of prebuilt Camunda 8 Connectors.

 **[Explore Connectors A-Z >](/docs/components/connectors/out-of-the-box-connectors/available-connectors-overview.md)**